All Episodes

 I just insisted you come out of it.

-Blame Linda more than me if you're gonna blame anybody.
+Blame Linda more than me if you're going to blame anybody.

-I mean, I get blame for everything else.
+I mean, I get blamed for everything else.

 It's about time she get the blame for something.